MaterializeInc/materialize/doc/user/content/cloud/_index.md

 {{< cloud-notice >}}

-Materialize is a streaming database for real-time applications.
-Materialize accepts input data from a variety of streaming sources (like Kafka), data stores and databases (like S3 and Postgres), and files
-(like CSV and JSON), and lets you query them using SQL.

-Materialize Cloud hosts and maintains Materialize deployments for you.
-You can set up an account in less than 30 seconds and then try out Materialize with your own streaming data or with a streaming data source that we maintain.
-We recommend that you start with development and testing workloads for now and do not rely on the beta version for handling production tasks.
+Materialize Cloud hosts and maintains [Materialize](/overview/what-is-materialize) deployments for you, **automating administration tasks** like hardware provisioning, database setup, upgrades, and backups.
+You can sign up for an account in less than 30 seconds and try out Materialize with your own streaming (and historical) data sources.

 {{< cta href="https://cloud.materialize.com/signup" >}}
 Sign up for Materialize Cloud →